typhoon1zero2/trello-app/README.md

 - Read

-  - GET `/` route that finds and returns everyhting in the Task database
+  - GET `/` route that finds and returns everything in the Task database
   - GET `/table` route that will filter our tasks by their status and return the data in a neat object.
 (This route is key to our frontend functionality.)
   - GET `/:id` route that finds a task based on id and returns the found task